 International study means that students have the opportunity to attend the best programmes at the best universities, whether that be in a neighbouring country or 5,000 miles across the planet.

-Perhaps there’s a specialist Masters in Luxury that they want to attend in Milan, such as that at MIP Politecnico di Milano.
+Perhaps there’s a specialist Masters in Luxury that they want to attend in Milan, such as that at POLIMI Graduate School of Management.
 Or maybe they want to do a Zoology course, like the one the University of Vienna offers.
 International study opens up many doors for students that they may not have had access to before.